drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 	- AUTO_RESUME will automatically resume a suspended WH once it receives a query.
 	- INITIALLY_SUSPENDED, setting true will create the WH in a suspended state.

-## Exercise 2: Understanding the Snowflake UI
+## Topic 2: Understanding the Snowflake UI

 - **Worksheets:** Worksheets is the default view that shows up when we open a Snowflake instance and that's where we can write and execute our queries.
 - **Databases:** Under Data > Databases, we can find the list of available databases, the owner of the DB, the time when it was created, and we can create new DBs if we have the right privileges.
 - **Warehouses:** Under Admin > Warehouses, we can find the list of available Warehouses, the configuration of the Warehouse, the owner of the Warehouse, and the time when it was created, and we can create new Warehouses if we have the right privileges.

-## Exercise 3: Creating a new DB and Schema in the Multi-cluster Warehouse
+## Topic 3: Creating a new DB and Schema in the Multi-cluster Warehouse

 - Worksheets can be renamed and organized under a folder, I have created a new folder called 'Self learning' and saved my SQL worksheets based on the query and purpose for better documentation purposes.